- by Beatrice

 - Last Updated: 2023-09-18

 In the past, the ancestors of the Tibetans lived in Yaluzangbu River.
-Around the sixth century, a chief of Yarlung tribe defeated many tribes to become a king.
+Around the sixth century, chief of the Yarlung tribe defeated many tribes to become a king.
 The name of the king was Zanpu.
 In the 7th century, Songtsen Gampo, the grandson of Zanpu，unified the whole Tibet and moved to Lhasa city.
 This is the so-called Tubo Kingdom in many Chinese histories today.
-In 1614, Songtsen Gampo got married to Wencheng who was a princess of Tang Dynasty.
-And he was allowed to be the King of western China by the emperor of Tang Dynasty who was the Princess Wehcheng’s father.
+In 1614, Songtsen Gampo got married to Wencheng, who was a princess of Tang Dynasty.
+And he was allowed to be the King of western China by the emperor of the Tang Dynasty.
 At around 710, Xidezuzan, who is the king of Tibet then, also married Princess Jincheng from Tang Dynasty.
 Since then, Tibet and China have established good cooperative relations on culture, politics, and economy.
 In 1934, the Chinese government set up an affair office in Tibet, which led to the establishment of the Tibet Autonomous Region.

 The lifestyle of the Tibetans does not change until the 7th century.
 Most of them wear robes in their daily lives and most of the herdsmen in Tibet spend all their lives in this place by grazing sheep and yaks.
 Their women usually wear many precious jewelry and flowers in their hair.
 And some of them cover their hair with clothes.
 Tibetan people will wear gorgeous clothes and their most beautiful headwears to participate in various annual Tibetan festivals such as Saga Dawa Festival, Ganden Thangka Festival, and Shoton Festival, etc.

 Clothing in Tibet

-Tibet is the city of various residents including the major population- Tibetans, and other inhabitants such as Menpa, Luopa, Han Chinese, Sherpa, Hui, and some Deng inhabitants.
-The major population, Tibetans are 92% of the local population, and they are very friendly, cheerful and bold people.
+Tibet is the city of various residents, including the significant population- Tibetans, and other inhabitants such as Menpa, Luopa, Han Chinese, Sherpa, Hui, and some Deng inhabitants.
+The major population, Tibetans, are 92% of the local people, and they are very friendly, cheerful, and bold people.

-Tibetans are food loving people, and their diet is unique and delicious.
-Tibetans love non-veg food; the main food in the region is beef, mutton, and other dairy products.
+Tibetans are food-loving people, and their diet is unique and delicious.
+Tibetans love non-veg food; the leading food in the region is beef, mutton, and other dairy products.
 The vegetables are seldom seen in Tibet, specifically, in grassland areas.